Particular/ServiceControl/docs/deployment.md

 ## ServiceControl installer

-The zips are packaged as embedded resources in the ServiceControl Management Utility (the "installer").
+The zips are packaged as embedded resources in the ServiceControl Management Utility.
+Although technically embedded in a specific assembly, ServiceControl Management is shipped as a self-contained, single-file executable that has everything inside it.

 When installing an instance, the following binaries are unzipped from the embedded resources and combined to form a complete instance: